louisgreenhall/MS4/README.md

     * As a potential client, I want to be able to see the progress made on my requests so that I can be reassured of it's completion

     * As an admin, I want to be the only one able to see requests made to me by potential clients so that I may accept or decline them.

     * As an admin, I want to be able to easily contact potential clients so that I may discuss their requests with them.

-    * As an admin I want to be able to add completed work to my site with feedback so that future viewers may be more interested in commissioning my work.

 ## Features